sdmlua/RiverJoin/README.md

 Overall, all necessary modifications have been clearly indicated with [Replace/Re-define...].

-We have also provided example data in the ExampleData folder.
-Users only need to specify the paths to the example data on their computer in the JN file and run it to obtain the results shown in Fig. 1.
+We have also provided example data [here](https://drive.google.com/drive/folders/1Grnoz6cY6uj9FFez9bLrr0Qk9t2gn0xO?usp=sharing).
+After downloading the data, users only need to specify the paths to the example data on their computer in the JN file and run it to obtain the results shown in Fig. 1.

 ### **Acknowledgements**
 <hr style="border: 1px solid black; margin: 0;">